Kilt, Black Watch tartan

 A sgian dubh

 The sgian dubh is the Gaelic name for the special knife to be worn in your right (or left) kilt hose.
-Be aware, however, that in some countries the wearing of it could bring you to jail if the blade is a little bit too long.
+Be aware, however, that in some countries the wearing of it could send you to prison if the blade is a little bit too long.
 And don't even think of wearing one in an airport.

-You can have sgian dubhs which are made of harmless plastic, and nobody knows until you draw it.
-But also replicas of weapons may not be permitted on board an airplane or they might otherwise be considered illegal.
+You can have sgian dubhs, which are made of harmless plastic, and nobody knows until you draw it.
+However, neither weapon replica might be permitted on board an aeroplane.

-I very very seldom wear a sgian dubh and when, only at dress up occasions AND when there is no risk of being accused of illegal possession of weapons.
+I most seldom wear a sgian dubh, and when, only at dress-up occasions AND when there is no risk of being accused of illegal possession of weapons.

 Ghillie Brogues